dbakalis8/Neural_Networks_and_Intelligent_Systems_NTUA_2022-2023/README.md

 # Neural Networks and Intelligent Systems NTUA(2022-2023)

-This repository hosts the lab projects of the Neural Networks course held by ECE NTUA during the Winter 2022-2023.
+This repository hosts the lab projects of the Neural Networks course held by ECE NTUA during the Fall semester of the academic year 2022-2023.

 ## Lab Projects